MontellRicks/Threat-Hunting-Scenario-Tor-Browser-Usage-/README.md

 ### 3. Searched the `DeviceProcessEvents` Table for TOR Browser Execution

-Searched for any indication that user "employee" actually opened the TOR browser.
+Searched for any indication that user "monty-threat-hu" actually opened the TOR browser.
 There was evidence that they did open it at `2025-04-04T18:53:14.0682024Z`.
 There were several other instances of `firefox.exe` (TOR) as well as `tor.exe` spawned afterwards.

 **Query used to locate events:**